stn1slv/astronomer/README.md

 In order to use Astronomer, you'll need a GitHub token with `repo` read rights.
 You can generate one [in your GitHub Settings > Developer settings > Personal Access Tokens](https://github.com/settings/tokens).
 Make sure to keep this token secret.

-### Binary

-You can also download pre-compiled go binaries from the [Astronomer releases](https://github.com/Ullaakut/astronomer/releases/latest).

-For the following commands, if you don't have a `$GOPATH`, feel free to replace the path of destination with what works best for you.
-(For example, `/usr/local/bin`)

-There are no dependencies, since astronomer comes as a statically built binary.

 ## Arguments and options

 * It is required to specify a repository in the form `repositoryOwner/repositoryName`.
 This argument's position does not matter.